-The Employer's Duty to Accommodate
+The Employer's Duty To Accommodate Under the ADA

-What is Reasonable Accommodation?
+What Is Reasonable Accommodation?

-- Limit, segregate, or classify jobs in such a way as to discriminate
+- Limit, segregate, or classify jobs in such a way as to discriminate against a disabled employee

 - Contract or arrange with others to discriminate